bastionzero/bastionzero-sdk-go/CONTRIBUTING.md

 * New tests or changes to existing tests
 * Code refactoring that has no visible impact to the consumer (does not affect how they use exported package members of this library)

+##### Changes that may have a `CHANGELOG` entry

+* Dependency updates: Use your own discretion.
+If the dependency upgrade directly relates to the SDK implementation, mention it in the changelog as a `NOTE`.
+For example, an upgrade of a GitHub action should not be mentioned since it has no relation to the SDK implementation but rather the infrastructure surrounding it.

 ##### Changes that should have a `CHANGELOG` entry

 * Major features